Hypersensitive skin: What you can do!

 Once a medical specialist has prescribed an appropriate treatment, the stressed skin must be appropriately nourished.
 The triggering ingredient should of course be avoided from that point on.
 However, thorough but gentle cleansing is critical to the daily routine.

-This clears up and stabilizes your complexion – entirely without irritating alcohol, emulsifiers, fragrances, or preservatives.
 If you enjoy wearing cosmetics, it would be advisable to temporarily avoid wearing makeup and heavy creams during the day, or at least to reduce them to a minimum or omit them entirely so that the skin has a chance to heal.
 Your medical specialist will also prescribe the appropriate measures.

 We hope your skin stays healthy and that you enjoy caring for your skin with Filabé!